 The program is designed for those students seeking a two-year degree in specific skills areas of computer technology.
 The program is flexible to accommodate individual student needs.
-The student may choose from two different degree emphases: Computer Graphics and Networking Specialist.
+The student may choose from three different degree emphases: Graphic Design, Networking Specialist or Web Development.